raspberrypilearning/santa-detector/en/step_3.md

-## PIR Motion Sensors
+## PIR motion sensors

-A PIR Motion Sensor is a component that can be used to detect when a warm body (like a human or an animal) is moving.
-You can read more about PIR Motion Sensors in the section below.
+A passive infrared (PIR) motion sensor is a component that you can use to detect when a warm body (like a human or an animal) is moving.
+You can read more about PIR motion sensors in the section below.

 [[[rpi-theory-pir]]]

-You might need to tune your PIR, so that it will work with this project.
+You might need to tune your PIR sensor so that it will work with this project.

-- Have a look at the section below, to learn how to tune your PIR Motion Sensor correctly.
+- Have a look at the section below to learn how to tune your PIR sensor correctly.

 [[[generic-electronics-tune-pir]]]

-- You will want to turn both potentiometers fully anticlockwise for this project.
+- You will want to turn both potentiometers fully anti-clockwise for this project.

-- Now you will need to connect your PIR Motion Sensor to your Raspberry Pi.
-Read the section below, and connect your PIR Motion Sensor so that the **OUT** pin is connected to the GPIO 4 pin of your Raspberry Pi.
-Make sure you look at the labels on the PIR Motion Sensor, so that you know which pin is which.
+- Now you need to connect your PIR sensor to your Raspberry Pi.
+Read the section below, and connect your sensor so that the **OUT** pin is connected to the **GPIO 4** pin of your Pi.
+Look at the labels on the sensor to check which pin is which.

 [[[rpi-gpio-connect-pir]]]